saitamasahil/skyscraper/docs/CLIHELP.md

 !!! tip

-    Instead of using this option, if you just want to gather resources for one or two roms, you can provide the filename(s) directly on the command like so: `$ Skyscraper -p snes -s thegamesdb "/full/or/partial/path/to/rom.zip"`.
-You can also use the `--includefrom` option.
+    Instead of using this option, if you just want to gather resources for one or two roms, you can provide the filename(s) directly on the command like so: `$ Skyscraper -p snes -s thegamesdb "/abs/or/relative/path/to/rom.zip"`.
+    For a more specific control on which games to scrape, you may use the `--includefrom` option.

 **Example(s)**

 ```
 Skyscraper -p snes --cache edit --endat "rom name.zip"
-Skyscraper -p snes -s thegamesdb --endat "partial/path/to/rom name.zip"
+Skyscraper -p snes -s thegamesdb --endat "relative/path/to/rom name.zip"
 ```

 ### --excludefrom &lt;FILENAME&gt;

-Tells Skyscraper to exclude the files listed in FILENAME.
-One filename per line (with FULL path, eg. '/home/pi/RetroPie/roms/snes/subdir/somefile.zip').
+Tells Skyscraper to exclude the files listed in FILENAME: One filename per line as absolute path, eg. `/home/pi/RetroPie/roms/snes/subdir/somefile.zip`.
+You may provide also a relative path, which is resolved to an absolute path as documented in the [path handling](PATHHANDLING.md#by-using-skyscrapers-built-in-config-directory).

 This file can be generated with the `--cache report:missing` option or made manually.